anir-tubi/tubi-roku/README.md

 When asked to set up a dev password, use "1234" so it's easier for any developer to easily know the password for any device.

 4\.
 Set the developer id on your Roku device.
-(You will need to get a pkg, password, and developer id from other roku developers on the team).
+(You will need to get a pkg, password, and developer id from the shared secret "Roku Rekey Info" in LastPass).

 * Navigate to the Roku device's IP in your broswer; select Utilities.
 Take note of the IP address for step #6 when you will set the "ROKU_DEV_TARGET".
 * Upload the pkg file and enter the password and select `Rekey`.
 (This password will be used in step #6 to set "PKG_PASSWORD").